theheroGAC/Dino-Game/README.md

-# Dino-Game
+# Dino Game
-T-Rex Dinosaur (Google Dino Game) - a replica of a game hidden in the Chrome browser when there is no Internet for PSVITA
+This is a replica of the classic game hidden in the Google Chrome browser when there is no internet written in OneLua.